flybywiresim/aircraft/README.md

 **Q: What is the name of this team?**

-A: Still no name!
+A: We still have no name!
 If you have a good idea, please feel free to suggest it on discord's #bugs-and-suggestions channel!